 - cool to 78 F/26 C in the summer (if air conditioning is available)

 If you believe the temperature in your location is outside our target range, please call the Customer Service Center or submit a service request.
-We may even lend you one of our limited edition temperature cards so we both can see definitively if your location is outside of our "tiger" zone.
+We may even lend you one of our limited edition temperature cards so you will know if your location is outside of our "Tiger Zone".